 About Vinci Immobilier

 VINCI Immobilier, a subsidiary of the VINCI Group, is one of the principal players in property promotion in France.
 With operations in some 15 cities including Paris and the French regions, VINCI Immobilier covers the two main market segments: residential property (housing and managed accommodation) and commercial property (offices, hotels, retail), thus providing services to investors, institutions and individuals.
 VINCI Immobilier also provides its customers with its consulting and building management expertise through its “services” division.
 Thanks to its multi-product offering and its expertise in carrying out large complex projects, VINCI Immobilier works with local authorities to carry out their urban improvement projects and is thereby involved in developing urban areas.
 Vinci Immobilier’s website

 About La Poste

 Wholly owned by public shareholders, La Poste is a limited company structured around five business units: Services-Mail-Parcels, La Banque Postale, La Poste Network, GeoPost, and Digital Services.
 The Group operates in 40 countries on 4 continents.
-La Poste's 17,000 retail outlets make it France's leading local business network, serving 1.6 million customers every day.
-La Poste delivers 23.265 billion items worldwide per year (letters, printed advertising media and parcels), 6 days a week.
-In 2016, the Group generated €23.294 billion in revenues (22.4% out of France) and had more than 250,000 employees.
+La Poste’s 17,000 retail outlets make it France’s leading local business network, serving 1.6 millions customers every day.
+La Poste delivers 23.265 billions items worldwide per year (letters, printed advertising media and parcels), 6 days a week.
+In 2016, the Group generated €23.294 billions in revenues (22.4% out of France) and had more than 250,000 employees.
 Learn more about “Le Hub Numérique”